richardgaywood/paydata.org/content/sprawlrunners/matrix/cybercombat.md

 ## Matrix damage

-### Cyberdecks
+### Cyberdecks & dronedecks

 As per Sprawlrunners core.
 Shaken applies to the decker using the 'deck.
-Cyberdecks have three Wounds; if all Wounds are taken, the decker must resist dumpshock.
+Cyberdecks have three Wounds; if the device takes all three, it is crashed, and the decker must resist dumpshock.

+Networks controlled by decks stay up and running (regardless of the deck's Shaken and Wound state) until the deck is completely crashed.

 ### Commlinks and other devices